Legalization in Canada Results in Fewer Incidents Between Youth and Cops

 “Given that Canada’s Cannabis Act mandated that the Canadian Parliament review the public health consequences of the Act no later than 2023, the findings of the current study can provide empirical data not only for the Canadian evaluation of the calculus of harms and benefits, but also for other international jurisdictions weighing the merits and drawbacks of cannabis legalization policies,” that study said, as quoted by NORML.

 With marijuana legalization enshrined, some in Canada have shifted their focus to the next frontier of drug reform.
-Earlier this year, activists launched petition calling on lawmakers to legalize psilocybin mushrooms for medicinal use.
+Earlier this year, activists launched a petition calling on lawmakers to legalize psilocybin mushrooms for medicinal use.

 The post Legalization in Canada Results in Fewer Incidents Between Youth and Cops appeared first on High Times.